insin/babel-plugin-react-html-attrs/README.md

 }
 ```

-## Babel Configuration for Namespaces
+## Babel Configuration for XML Namespaces in JSX

 To allow use of XML namespaces in JSX for SVG, you will have to configure the preset or plugin you're using with `{"throwIfNamespace": false}`, e.g.: